nipype/pydra-tutorial/notebooks/2_intro_functiontask.md

 +++

-In this tutorial, you will generate your initial *pydra* `Task`, which is a fundamental *pydra*'s component capable of processing data.
-You will start from a `FunctionTask`, a type of `Task` that can be created from every *python* function by using *pydra* decorator: `pydra.mark.task`:
+In this tutorial, you will generate your initial *Pydra* `Task`, which is a fundamental *Pydra*'s component capable of processing data.
+You will start from a `FunctionTask`, a type of `Task` that can be created from every *python* function by using *Pydra* decorator: `pydra.mark.task`:

 ```{code-cell} ipython3
 import pydra